Monday, January 18, 2016

 Slides down by thrills, through all things made,

 On my shut lids her kisses’ pressure,

 “Who kissed you through the dark, dear guesser?”

-*This is the second Kingdom Poets post about Elizabeth Barrett Browning: first post, third post.
+*This is the second Kingdom Poets post about Elizabeth Barrett Browning: first post, third post, fourth post.

 Entry written by D.S.
 Martin.
 His latest poetry collection, Conspiracy of Light: Poems Inspired by the Legacy of C.S.
 Lewis, is available from Wipf & Stock as is his earlier award-winning collection, Poiema.